Abby Stein: Public speaking

 Stein's first public appearance was in a promotional video for Footsteps 10th anniversary gala in 2013, where she was interviewed about her experience leaving the ultra-Orthodox Jewish community.
 Around the same time, she also did interviews with The Wall Street Journal and Haaretz about her experience leaving the community and fighting for custody.
 She also started giving public speeches on these topics.

 In addition to public speaking, she also teaches classes on gender within Judaism, as well as bringing attention to trans people from Orthodox communities.
 As of November 2016, she has had speeches at several universities.
 She has also done longer speaking tours to several communities in Montreal, the San Francisco Bay Area, and the New York metropolitan area.

 Starting in 2016, Stein has also become a rising star in demand for speaking engagements and conferences, such as the Limmud franchise, where, at the 2017 Limmud NY conference, she spoke more times than any other presenter.
-At the same time, she has also spoken internationally at conferences such as the American Jewish Joint Distribution Committee's annual Junction Conference in Berlin, and the Miles Nadal JCC's Tikkun in Toronto.
+At the same time, she has also spoken internationally at conferences such as the American Jewish Joint Distribution Committee's annual Junction Conference in Berlin, and the Miles Nadal JCC's Shavuot in Toronto.

 A big part of Stein's events have been with Hillel International affiliates all over the world.
 According to a 2017 report by Hillel, "Stein has visited more than 100 campuses, sharing her story with thousands of students, in hopes of teaching them the importance of inclusivity, and that 'Judaism and queerness are not a contradiction'."
 Her events drew hundreds of students, where she talks about her life, Transgender in Judaism, Intersectionality, policy, and politics, as it relates to the LGBTQ community, and consulting on how to be more inclusive.

 Stein is today a globally recognized author, activist, and speaker.
 As of July 2020, she has given over 400 speeches at venues worldwide.